patelpb96/GizmoElementTracers/README.md

 This package also requires the [utilities/](https://bitbucket.org/awetzel/utilities) Python package for low-level utility functions.

-We develop and test this package using the latest version of Python (3.8).
+We develop this package using python 3.9 and recommend that you use it with this package.

 ---